LanternMC/load/README.md

 Projects that depend on this library include [AESTD], [Gamemode 4], and [PlayerDB].

 This project is released under the [BSD 0-Clause License], which in short means you can do anything you want with or without attribution.
-If you are familiar with the MIT License, this license is that but even more permissive.
-This licensing choice permits you to use the repository's contents for any purpose--commercial or non-commercial, open source or not--with nothing expected in return.
-It is our hope that this promotes innovation across the wider data pack ecosystem.
+Essentially this means that you can just include the files here and do whatever you want with them; nothing is expected in return.

 ## Usage